matus42/TicTacToe/README.md

 |WelcomeScreen - Logo & Rules Display | Launch the game | The game's logo and rules are displayed correctly | Works as expected ** |
 |Valid Difficulty Selection| Enter: e, easy, m, medium, h, hard|App should accept and set the respective difficulty level|Works as expected|
 |Invalid Difficulty Selection|Enter invalid data other then e, easy, m, medium, h, hard|App informs user of invalid selection & prompts to choose a valid difficulty|Works as expected|
-|

-** On certain devices, the ASCII art displays irregularly.
+** On certain devices, the ASCII art does not display correctly.
 However, opening developer tools and reloading the page resolves the issue.
 I reached out to my tutor, who confirmed that it rendered correctly for them and indicated there was no problem.

 #### Game Play